 On January 30, 1948, 375 Marlborough was acquired from Frederick Moynahan, Jr., by Walter L. Clark and his wife, Stuart G. (Murphy) Clark.

-On October 15, 1948, was acquired from the Clarks by Miss Marion S. Hodgdon, a real estate dealer.
+On October 15, 1948, was acquired from the Clarks by Miss Marion S. Hodgdon, a secretary with J. S. Waterman & Co., funeral directors.
 In November of 1948, she filed for (and subsequently received) permission to convert the property into three apartments.
 In her application, she indicated that the former use was as a lodging house.

 By 1960, 375 Marlborough had been increased from three to four apartments.